-Why You Should Celebrate National Handwriting Day by Jessica Hodges
+Why You Should Celebrate National Handwriting Day

 Did you know that National Handwriting Day is this Thursday, January 23rd?
 Well, it is!
 And it’s a truly charming holiday to celebrate, especially if you’re a bit of an old soul like myself.
 Declared by the Writing Instrument Manufacturers Association, National Handwriting Day was established as a means “for all of us to re-explore the purity and power of handwriting.”

 In an age where most communication is conducted through the clicking and punching of computer keyboards, it’s worthwhile to appreciate the power of a handwritten note.
 There’s a reason why individualized, hand written “thank you” notes means so much more than mass-group emails.
 An aura of sincerity – of someone actually having dedicated the time and effort to sit down to write you a letter, poem, or confession- is best translated through handwriting.